 Migration can help people cope with the adverse effects of climatic shocks by providing them with new opportunities and resources.

-Remittances from overseas migrants increase after disasters in their home countries and play an important role in mitigating the adverse effects of climatic shocks and natural disasters.
+Remittances increase after disasters and play an important role in mitigating the adverse effects of climatic shocks and natural disasters.

-Climatic factors, such as natural disasters or rainfall and temperature variations, may increase international migration through their effect on internal migration.
+Climatic factors, such as hurricanes, floods, droughts, or rainfall and temperature variations, may increase international migration through their effect on internal migration.

 Agricultural productivity represents one of the pathways that can explain the relationship between climatic shocks and migration.

-Public intervention both before and after disasters helps build resilience and can explain why migration responses differ according to different shocks.
+Public intervention both before and after disasters helps build resilience and can explain why migration responses differ depending on the types of shocks.